metascript/metascript/README.md

 Another goal is to have a type system, for optionally performing static type checking (with type inference).

-Project status
+Project Status
 --------------

 There is a library (npm module) implementing the compiler, and everything described below already works.
+To run the tests, do the following:
+- clone the repository at "https://github.com/massimiliano-mantione/metascript", then
+- run "npm install" and "npm test".
 Have a look at the TODO list at the end to see what's coming next.

-A quick taste of the language
+A Quick Taste of the Language
 -----------------------------

 Our favorite first statement: